 - 1 Insert the HemoSphere Swan-Ganz module into the monitor.
 The module will click when properly engaged. - 2 Press the power button to turn on the HemoSphere advanced monitor.
-All functions are accessed through the touch screen. - 3 Select Continue Same Patient button or New Patient button and enter new patient data. - 4 Connect the patient CCO cable to the HemoSphere Swan-Ganz module. - 5 Select the Invasive monitoring mode button on the Monitoring Mode Selection window. - 6 Touch Start Monitoring to begin monitoring. - 7 Touch the settings icon → Select Screens tab Select Screens to select the desired monitoring screen view. - 8 Touch inside of a parameter tile to select the desired key parameter from the parameter tile configuration menu. - 9 Touch within a parameter tile to adjust Alarms/Targets. - 10 Depending on catheter type, continue to step 11 in one of the following sections: - section 4.1.1 for CO monitoring - section 4.1.2 for iCO monitoring - section 4.1.3 for EDV monitoring
+All functions are accessed through the touch screen. - 3 Select Continue Same Patient button or New Patient button and enter new patient data. - Connect the patient CCO cable to the HemoSphere Swan-Ganz module.
+4 - Select the Invasive monitoring mode button on the Monitoring Mode Selection window.
+5 - Touch Start Monitoring to begin monitoring.
+6 - → Select Screens tab 7 Touch the settings icon to select the desired Select Screens - monitoring screen view. - 8 Touch inside of a parameter tile to select the desired key parameter from the parameter tile configuration menu. - 9 Touch within a parameter tile to adjust Alarms/Targets. - 10 Depending on catheter type, continue to step 11 in one of the following sections: - section 4.1.1 for CO monitoring - section 4.1.2 for iCO monitoring - section 4.1.3 for EDV monitoring icon $\underbrace{\text{vol}}{0:19}$ to indicate the time until the first CO value.
+After approximately 5 to 12 minutes, when sufficient data has been obtained, a CO value will appear in the parameter tile.